How To Look At A House

 When discussing emergency exit routes, it’s also important to note that your primary exit route should not have any obstructions.
 No dual-keyed locks (key required on both sides of a deadbolt) are allowed at primary exit doors.
 While it might seem safe enough to have a key hanging on a hook near the door for a double-deadbolt lock, finding that key and then getting it into the keyhole in the dark in a smoke-filled room is not something anyone should have to endure in a fire emergency.

-Also, see our blog post Why are window security bars dangerous?
+Also, see our blog posts When were emergency egress windows first required by code? and Why are window security bars dangerous?

 To learn more about doors and windows, see these other blog posts: